- The FBI’s Internet Crime Complaint Center (IC3) estimates 2021 losses for business email compromise scams to be $6.9 billion.1

 - Verify payment and purchase requests.
 When possible, verify purchase requests in person.
 Additionally, those in charge of transferring funds or making payments should confirm any change in account numbers or payment procedures with the person making the request using contact information already on file — not the contact information found in the email requesting the change.

-Cyberattacks, including business email compromise scams, aren’t going away.
+Cyberattacks, including BEC scams, aren’t going away.
 In fact, they’re becoming more sophisticated.
 It’s not enough to simply install antivirus and anti-malware software to prevent BEC scams.
-To truly protect yourself, it’s crucial that companies and their employees stay aware and informed on the most recent types of cyberattacks and up-to-date protection strategies.
+To truly protect yourself, it’s crucial that companies and their employees stay aware and informed on growing trends in cybercrime and up-to-date protection strategies.

 That includes researching and investing in technology solutions that can provide additional defenses against BEC scams.
 Software solutions, for example, can advise recipients when an email is from an external source, prevent an email from getting through if malware is detected, enforce basic password requirements, and provide even more sophisticated phishing attack detection tools.
 A small upfront investment may prevent a large loss down the road.

-- Business email compromise scams are a form of fraud by which an attacker repetitively impersonates a seemingly legitimate email sender, such as a senior employee, vendor, organization or company
+- BEC scams are a form of fraud by which an attacker repetitively impersonates a seemingly legitimate email sender, such as a senior employee, vendor, organization or company

 - By preying on the trust of others, social engineers can gain access to computer systems and data simply by exploiting the weakest link in a security system — employees